-In the spring of 1942, the SiPo/SD created another “covert group”: the 23rd Schutzmannschaftbattalion.
-Many young people from across Generalbezirk Kiew joined the battalion, choosing between police work and deporting people to Germany for forced labor.
-A special unit (totaling up to 700 officers) of the 23rd Schutzmannschaftbattalion was involved in guarding the Syrets concentration camp, and since 1943, like the other “cover groups,” was sent outside Kyiv for anti-partisan activities.
+In the spring of 1942, the SiPo/SD created another “covert unit”: the 23rd Schutzmannschaftbattalion.
+Many young people from across Generalbezirk Kiew, facing a choice between working in the police and being deported to Germany for forced labor, joined the battalion.
+A special unit (totaling up to 700 officers) of the 23rd Schutzmannschaftbattalion was involved in guarding the Syrets concentration camp, and since 1943, like the other “covert units,” was sent outside Kyiv for anti-partisan activities.

-Therefore, these three agencies initially possessed a unified, but eventually different, German leadership.
+Thus, it can be seen that these three organizations initially possessed a unified, but eventually different, German leadership.
 Accordingly, their rights, duties, and specific activities varied, resulting in some groups participating in the Holocaust more intensively than others.

 Mass executions and Judenjagd (fall–winter 1941)

-Historians have long established that the mass executions of September 29-30, 1941 were carried out by firing squads composed exclusively of Germans, primarily Sonderkommando 4a (under the command of Paul Blobel), Army Group South (composed of the 45th reserve police battalion and the 303rd reserve police batallion), and employees of Friedrich Jeckeln, commander-in-chief of the SS and “Southern Russia” police.
+Historians have long established that the mass executions of September 29–30, 1941 were carried out by firing squads composed exclusively of Germans, primarily Sonderkommando 4a (under the command of Paul Blobel), Army Group South (composed of the 45th reserve police battalion and the 303rd reserve police battalion), and employees of Friedrich Jeckeln, commander-in-chief of the SS and “Southern Russia” police.
 But was the Ukrainian auxiliary police involved in the mass executions?
 The headquarters of the Kyiv auxiliary police was already operational in late September.
 The exact number of officers that the Germans could have managed is not entirely clear.
 At the time, according to the estimates of an unidentified OUN-M member, there were up to 200 officers in total in the city.
-This information appears entirely reasonable, since the chronologically closest document, dated October 15, features a slightly larger figure of 230 officers.
+This information appears entirely reasonable, since the chronologically closest discovered document, dated October 15, features a slightly larger figure of 230 officers.

 It is known from archived criminal files that at the end of September, around 40 police POWs were directed to the location of the executions, where they sorted the clothing of murdered Jews.
 Eyewitnesses and victims distinguished between Germans and their local assistants, occasionally identifying them based on the “non-local” dialect of Ukrainian that they spoke (hinting at the presence of nationalists).
 Eventually, it was the OUN-M members that admitted that some of them, particularly the head of the “investigative division” Roman Bida (“Gordon”), were at Babyn Yar.
-Meanwhile, no mention of the presence of the Ukrainian auxiliary police at Babyn Yar could be found in the famous body of sources “Reports from the occupied territories of the USSR.”
-These “reports” usually contain information about the aftermath of the German-led mass executions and recollections of the participation of Ukrainian, Byelorussian, Russian, and other auxiliary police forces in escorting, and sometimes executing, the local population.
+Meanwhile, no mention of the presence of the Ukrainian auxiliary police at Babyn Yar could be found in the famous body of sources “Reports from the Occupied Territories of the USSR.”
+These “reports” usually contain information about the aftermath of the German-led mass executions and recollections of the participation of Ukrainian, Byelorussian, Russian, and other auxiliary police forces in transporting and sometimes executing, the local population.
 For example, these documents show that on September 6, 1941, “1,107 adult Jews were executed by Sonderkommando 4a” in Radomyshl, “while 561 Jewish children were executed by the Ukrainian auxiliary police.”
-Thus, the absence of any recollections from the period of September 29-30, in both the “reports” from Kyiv and the mentioned testimonies, make it possible to assert that a certain contingent of the Ukrainian auxiliary police, mostly former prisoners of war, was present at the shooting sites and performed solely auxiliary functions.
+Thus, the absence of any recollections from the period of September 29–30, in both the “reports” from Kyiv and the mentioned testimonies, leads us to conclude that a certain contingent of the Ukrainian auxiliary police, mostly former prisoners of war, was present at the shooting sites and performed solely auxiliary functions.